Afihu/Baked_Beans_OOP_Java_P2/README.md

 - Screens should be henceforth named "scene" in the sourcecode, for IDE consistency
 - There will be more consistency to the screen background image and button dimensions, the current screen size is 1280x720, button dimensions are presumably 43x27.
 These will be standardized
 - Transition animation between scenes will be worked upon
+- [NEW] Images for cards and pieces is blurry.
+Therefore, an upscale of them is needed.
+Current solution: Topaz Gigapixel AI (paid), Let’s Enhance (free trial), Waifu2x (free)